rm0929/Glaucoma-Detection-Using-Deep-Learning/README.md

 # Glaucoma-Detection-Using-Deep-Learning
-Deep Learning based model that detects Glaucoma based on teh retinal images.
+Deep Learning based model that detects Glaucoma based on the retinal images.